 Youth Services offers a weekly baby storytime on Tuesdays and a pre-school storytime on Thursdays, and several programs throughout the month for children of all ages.
 Youth Services was renovated in 2013 and is now open!

-Books, audio books and magazines are loaned for 21 days, while DVDs, VHS tapes, and Wii Games may be borrowed for 7 days.
+Books, audio books and magazines are loaned for 21 days, while DVDs, VHS tapes, and Games (Wii, XBOX, Ps3) may be borrowed for 7 days and laptop computers for 1 day.
 Overdue fines for books and magazines accumulate at the rate of $0.10 per day to a maximum of $5.00 per item in both Adult and Youth Services.
-Overdue fines for DVDs, VHS tapes, audio books, and Wii Games accumulate at the rate of $1.00 per day to a maximum of $5.00 per item in both Adult and Youth Services.
+Overdue fines for DVDs, VHS tapes, audio books, Games, and laptops accumulate at the rate of $1.00 per day to a maximum of $5.00 per item in both Adult and Youth Services.

 There is a monthly listing of new books and programs in the Cortland Standard.
 The library also has a presence on Facebook, Instagram, Twitter, and Pinterest.